SPX Technologies (SPXC)

 Operating margin is one of the best measures of profitability because it tells us how much money a company takes home after procuring and manufacturing its products, marketing and selling those products, and most importantly, keeping them relevant through research and development.

-Analyzing the trend in its profitability, SPX Technologies’s operating margin rose by 7.6 percentage points over the last five years, as its sales growth gave it operating leverage.
+Analyzing the trend in its profitability, SPX Technologies’s operating margin rose by 8.5 percentage points over the last five years, as its sales growth gave it immense operating leverage.

-This quarter, SPX Technologies generated an operating profit margin of 13.8%, in line with the same quarter last year.
+In Q3, SPX Technologies generated an operating margin profit margin of 16.4%, in line with the same quarter last year.
 This indicates the company’s cost structure has recently been stable.

 8. Earnings Per Share

-Diving into SPX Technologies’s quality of earnings can give us a better understanding of its performance.
-As we mentioned earlier, SPX Technologies’s operating margin was flat this quarter but expanded by 7.6 percentage points over the last five years.
-This was the most relevant factor (aside from the revenue impact) behind its higher earnings; taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.
+We can take a deeper look into SPX Technologies’s earnings to better understand the drivers of its performance.
+As we mentioned earlier, SPX Technologies’s operating margin was flat this quarter but expanded by 8.5 percentage points over the last five years.
+This was the most relevant factor (aside from the revenue impact) behind its higher earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q1, SPX Technologies reported EPS at $1.38, up from $1.25 in the same quarter last year.
+In Q3, SPX Technologies reported adjusted EPS of $1.84, up from $1.39 in the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects SPX Technologies’s full-year EPS of $5.70 to grow 11.2%.
+Over the next 12 months, Wall Street expects SPX Technologies’s full-year EPS of $6.38 to grow 11.8%.

 9. Cash Is King

-SPX Technologies has shown decent cash profitability, giving it some flexibility to reinvest or return capital to investors.
-The company’s free cash flow margin averaged 7.5% over the last five years, slightly better than the broader industrials sector.
+SPX Technologies has shown impressive cash profitability, enabling it to ride out cyclical downturns more easily while maintaining its investments in new and existing offerings.
+The company’s free cash flow margin averaged 8.9% over the last five years, better than the broader industrials sector.

 10. Return on Invested Capital (ROIC)